 Sunbathing, camping, picnicking, urban sketching…wait a minute.
 Aren’t these out of the question for several more months for most of us?
 Sadly, yes–but urban sketching is the exception!
-Marc Taro Holmes is here to tell us there are abundant opportunities to stay warm and cozy inside and still draw your favorite outdoor scenes.
+Marc Taro Holmes is here to tell us there are abundant opportunities for winter urban sketching.
+You can stay warm and cozy inside and still draw your favorite outdoor scenes.

-Urban Sketching Winter Survival: Share your Favorite “Inside-Looking-Out” Sketching Spots! by Marc Taro Holmes
+Winter Urban Sketching Survival: Share your Favorite “Inside-Looking-Out” Sketching Spots!

 We’re in the deep freeze here in Montreal.
 This time of year I end up scouring the city for the best views from the inside, looking out.
 I just need a warm place with a great view.
 Somewhere to hang out for half an hour or so with my sketchbook.
 Preferably somewhere I don’t have to buy a $7 cup of coffee, and where I won’t be in anybody’s way.

 Yes, the classic solution is the coffee shop.
 It’s the home away from home of urban sketchers everywhere.
 Or, you can ride the subway if you’re looking for people to draw.
 And then there are your local museums and libraries.
 But after a while these familiar sketching spots get stale.
 And sometimes, they’re not the best record of the city.
 For example, every Starbucks looks the same from Montreal to Beijing.

 Over the years I’ve found a few great places in Montreal.
 But we want to know what you guys have found in your city too so be sure to share your favorite winter sketching spots so we can make this article a winter inspiration for other sketchers too.

 And now, here are some of the great “inside-looking-out” drawing spots I’ve sketched in my hometown.

 The Palais des Congrès de Montreal, ground floor lobby, facing Rue de la Gauchetière (Google Maps)